Grishagrishaa/Intervale_demo/README.md

 ## How to build:
 1. Build project: mvn clean install
 2. To run environment: docker compose up

+*More detailed information about project can be reached here - http://localhost/swagger-ui/#/*

 ## Endpoints:
 `Author Controller`